prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 322 - Proposal from the judge-rapporteur to use of the language in which the patent was granted as language of the proceedings

 At any time during the written procedure and the interim procedure, the judge-rapporteur may, of his own motion or on a request by a party, after consulting the panel, propose to the parties that the language of the proceedings be changed to the language in which the patent was granted, in accordance with Article 49(4) of the Agreement.
 If the parties and panel agree the language of the proceedings shall be changed.

 *Relation with Agreement: Article 49(4)*

 ###### Rule 323 - Application by one party to use the language in which the patent was granted as language of the proceedings

 1. If a party wishes to use the language in which the patent was granted as language of the proceedings, in accordance with Article 49(5) of the Agreement, the party shall include such Application in the Statement of Claim, in the case of a claimant, or in the Statement of Defence, in the case of a defendant.
 The judge-rapporteur shall forward the Application to the President of the Court of First Instance.

 2. The President shall invite the other party to indicate, within 10 days, its position on the use of the language in which the patent was granted as language of the proceedings.

-3. The President, having consulted the panel of the division, may order that the language in which the patent was granted shall be the language of the proceedings and may make the order conditional on specific translation or interpretation arrangements .
+3. The President, having consulted the panel of the division, may order that the language in which the patent was granted shall be the language of the proceedings and may make the order conditional on specific translation or interpretation arrangements.

 *Relation with Agreement: Article 49(5)*

 ###### Rule 324 - Consequences where the language of the proceedings is changed in the course of the proceedings

 An Application under Rule 321.1 or 323.1 shall specify whether existing pleadings and other documents should be translated and at whose cost.
 If the parties cannot agree the judge-rapporteur or the President of the Court of First Instance, as the case may be, shall decide in accordance with Rule 323.3.

 ### CHAPTER  8 - CASE MANAGEMENT